coderefinery/documentation/_episodes/03-tools.md

 - Has support for Fortran and Python
 - Many keywords are understood by Doxygen: http://www.stack.nl/~dimitri/doxygen/manual/commands.html
 - Can be used to also generate higher-level ("human") documentation
-- Can be deployed to GiHub/GitLab/Bitbucket pages
+- Can be deployed to GiHub/GitLab/Bitbucket Pages

 ---